Darkle/openapi-to-rescript-generator/README.md

 - It will error if a enum-to-poly variant conversion has a keyword in it. e.g `type queryParams = {state: [#open | #merged | #declined]}`, where `#open` is a rescript reserved keyword.
 I don't know a way around this. 😞

-- We only do one level of parameters. e.g.
+- We only do one level of parameters at the moment. e.g.

 ```yaml
 parameters: